oxfordroadmapping/country-profiles-clean-up-zh_hant/antarctica/french-southern-and-antarctic-lands.md

 **Ile Amsterdam (Ile Amsterdam et Ile Saint-Paul)**:  a volcanic island with steep coastal cliffs; the center floor of the volcano is a large plateau; **Ile Saint-Paul (Ile Amsterdam et Ile Saint-Paul)**:  triangular in shape, the island is the top of a volcano, rocky with steep cliffs on the eastern side; has active thermal springs; **Iles Crozet**:  a large archipelago formed from the Crozet Plateau is divided into two groups of islands; **Iles Kerguelen**:  the interior of the large island of Ile Kerguelen is composed of high mountains, hills, valleys, and plains with peninsulas stretching off its coasts; **Bassas da India (Iles Eparses)**:  atoll, awash at high tide; shallow (15 m) lagoon; **Europa Island, Glorioso Islands, Juan de Nova Island**:  low, flat, and sandy; **Tromelin Island (Iles Eparses)**:  low, flat, sandy; likely volcanic seamount

 ### 海拔
-- `highest point`: Mont de la Dives on Ile Amsterdam (Ile Amsterdam et Ile Saint-Paul) 867 m
+- `最高點`: Mont de la Dives on Ile Amsterdam (Ile Amsterdam et Ile Saint-Paul) 867 m
-- `lowest point`: Indian Ocean 0 m
+- `最低點`: Indian Ocean 0 m
 **highest points throughout the French Southern and Antarctic Lands**: unnamed location on Ile Saint-Paul (Ile Amsterdam et Ile Saint-Paul) 272 m; Pic Marion-Dufresne in Iles Crozet 1090 m; Mont Ross in Iles Kerguelen 1850 m; unnamed location on Bassas de India (Iles Eparses) 2.4 m;24 unnamed location on Europa Island (Iles Eparses) 24 m; unnamed location on Glorioso Islands (Iles Eparses) 12 m; unnamed location on Juan de Nova Island (Iles Eparses) 10 m; unnamed location on Tromelin Island (Iles Eparses) 7 m

 ### 自然資源